I had promised that to Stefan, one of my readers: “Sooner or later I will write a pinball machine retro story!” it was a gap that I had to fill.

 I knew that I was going to get a sound telling-off from my parents, no matter what.
 It was therefore better to focus on my final game, in an attempt to make my day taste less bitter. 😀

 Do not miss the second and last part of this Retro Story!
-The best has yet to come and above all, there will be a surprise ending…
+The best is yet to come and above all, there will be a surprise ending…